The blessing of infertility

 See – infertility IS a blessing!
 Many painful lessons learned, but still, a tremendous blessing.

-One Response to “The blessing of infertility”
+1 thought on “The blessing of infertility”

-Melody, I have to say AMEN to that!
+1. Melody, I have to say AMEN to that!
 I will be adopting four maybe five children in the next few months and I try to imagine life without them..and well I cant.
 I would not have any of them if I had been able to get pregnant when hubby and I wanted to.
 I still long for a baby from my husband and I but I know that it will have to be in God’s timing.